MeteoSwiss/opendata-ground-based-measurements/README.md

 ### 1.1.
 Data granularity, update frequency, format and volume
 If you require hourly, daily, monthly or annual values, we strongly recommend that you download the corresponding aggregated [data granularity](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#data-granularity) `t`, `h`, `d`, `m`, `y` and [update frequency](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#update-frequency) hourly (`now`), daily (`recent`) or yearly (`historical`) for each station.

-**Time series can begin before the introduction of automatic measurements in the year 1981. the at least three manually measured values per day are stored as individual 10-minute values ([synoptic observations](https://community.wmo.int/en/observation-components-global-observing-system)).**
+Time series can begin before the introduction of automatic measurements in the year 1981.
+Before 1981 at least three values per day were manually measured.
+They are stored as individual 10-minute values ([synoptic observations](https://community.wmo.int/en/observation-components-global-observing-system)).**

 Data format of all files is [`CSV`](https://github.com/MeteoSwiss/opendata-download?tab=readme-ov-file#column-separators-decimal-dividers-and-missing-values) with an estimated volume of ≤5.3 MB per file.